victoriadrake/victoriadrake.github.io/content/posts/20220228-git-branching-for-small-teams/index.md

 ---
-title: Git branching for small teams
+title: "Mastering Git for Small Teams"
 date: 2022-02-28T06:37:48-06:00

 aliases:
-description: A Git version control branch management strategy for small teams.
-series:
-    - heres-a-doc-for-that
+description: Unlock a more productive Git workflow for your small team with an approach to branch management designed to reduce headaches and accelerate your path to deployment.
 tags:
     - leadership
     - git
 image: cover.png
+featured: true
 draft: false
 ---